lf-edge/eve/docs/WIRELESS.md

 #### 4. Establishing a data connection

 Once your modem reliably connects to your desired wireless provider, the final step is making sure that you can request a data connection.
 Data connection is layered on top of the basic GSM connectivity and requires you knowing a recommended APN and credentials that are needed to connect to it (both can be set dynamically by EVE's controller).
-Managing that data connection is the job of EVE's [wwan](../pkg/wwan) package and that is all that it does (e.g. it does NOT manage firmware or basic GSM connectvity). `wwan` package uses `uqmi` utility to talk to the QMI-enabled USB endpoint (typically `/dev/cdc-wdmX`) and goes through the following stages:
+Managing that data connection is the job of EVE's [wwan](../pkg/wwan) package and that is all that it does (e.g. it does NOT manage firmware or basic GSM connectivity). `wwan` package uses `uqmi` utility to talk to the QMI-enabled USB endpoint (typically `/dev/cdc-wdmX`) and goes through the following stages:

 ```bash
 # wait for modem to register with the network